 The definition recommended by WHO for international comparison is a baby born with no signs of life at or after 28 weeks' gestation.

-In 2009 there was over 2.6 million stillbirths globally, with more than 8 200 deaths a day.
-The majority of these deaths occur in developing countries.
+In 2015 there were 2.6 million stillbirths globally, with more than 7178 deaths a day.
+The majority of these deaths occured in developing countries.
 Ninety-eight percent occurred in low- and middle-income countries.
-At least half of all stillbirths occur in the intrapartum period, representing the greatest time of risk.
-Intrapartum deaths account for 45% of third-trimester stillbirths globally but only 14% of third-trimester deaths in developed countries.
+About half of all stillbirths occur in the intrapartum period, representing the greatest time of risk.
+Estimated proportion of stillbirths that are intrapartum varies from 10% in developed regions to 59% in south Asia.

-Two-thirds of stillbirths occur in south-east Asia and Africa and 55% occur in rural families from these areas.
+Three-forths of the stillbirths occured in south Asia and sub-Saharan Africa and 60% occurred in rural families from these areas.
 This reflects a similar distribution of maternal deaths and correlates with areas of low-skilled health professional attendants at birth.
-The stillbirth rate in sub-Saharan Africa is approximately 10 times that of developed countries (28 vs. 3 per 1 000 births).
+The stillbirth rate in sub-Saharan Africa is approximately 10 times that of developed countries (29 vs. 3 per 1000 births).

 Causes of stillbirth

 - child birth complications